 - In 2010, Noshir Gowadia, a former B-2 bomber engineer, was convicted on numerous criminal charges related to helping China design a stealthy cruise missile and was later sentenced to 32 years in prison.

-- In 2010, Glenn Shriver, a one-time CIA applicant, pleaded guilty to conspiring to provide classified information to Chinese intelligence officers.
+- In 2011, Glenn Shriver, a one-time CIA applicant, was sentenced to serve 48 months in prison for conspiring to provide classified information to Chinese intelligence officers.

 - In 2009, Walter Myers, a former State Department official, pleaded guilty in connection with a nearly 30-year conspiracy to provide classified information to Cuban intelligence agents and was later sentenced to life in prison.